In this guide, I’ll show you how to create simple and advanced web 2.0 backlinks.

 To mix it up, sometimes I won’t even include a picture OR video.

 After you have inserted your photos and videos, it’s time for you to insert your links.

-One link will be for the page you are targeting, and the other be will to a relevant or authority website.
+One link will be for the page you are targeting, and the other be will for a relevant or authoritative website.

 Be random with link placement and use many different types of supporting outbound links.

 And after I have a few posts on a single web 2.0, I also like to interlink.

 This gives the 2.0 even more credibility because it’s linking just like a normal site would.
 Don’t worry about securing every last bit of “link juice.”

 Worry more about the quality and relevancy of your web 2.0 links.

 It will pay off in the long run.